wguldin/portfolio/_posts/2016-07-07-a-new-direction-for-my-site.markdown

 date: "2016-07-07 20:21:52 -0500"
 ---

 A blog, for me, has always been like a New Year's resolution.
 A couple of times before, I got excited about the idea, and even wrote up a few posts.
 But over time, my enthusiasm fizzled.

-It was hard because I felt like what I was writing about was already being said, in a much better way, by other talented web designers and developers.
+It was hard because I felt like what I was writing about was already being said, in a much better way, by more talented web designers and developers.

-That's changed a little bit over the past year.
-After moving, my new job has given me a different perspective on web design.

-## All web things are not the same

-My last job was at a pretty typical internet retailer, which sold outdoor equipment and sporting goods.
-I am proud of what we accomplished there, but what we were doing had been written about and researched heavily.

-After moving a year ago for my wife's job, I joined BriteCore, a web-based application used by insurance companies.
-BriteCore, on the backend, is cutting edge.
-We do some awesome stuff with Python and AWS, but I was hired to overhaul its design.
-BriteCore had been without a designer for several years, and it's older pages needed to be reworked.
-There were usability issues, pages weren't responsive, and the HTML & CSS behind it all was showing its age.

-Moving from that, and creating a new design system, has been really rewarding.
-When you're the only person working on a design, it's tough to avoid working in a vacuum.
-Our CEO, Phil, has a visual background, so he's been a big help with that.
-But I also try to hold myself accountable.
-One simple way is with a set of folded over post-it notes that have a few simple tenets on them.

-{% include image.html name="motivational-post-its.jpg" caption="These notes are a constant reminder to push myself." %}
+## A Fresh Perspective

+This began to change when I came to BriteCore.
+Before this, I worked as a web designer for a typical online retailer.
+Moving from that, to a web app used by insurance companies, has presented me with a whole new set of challenges.

+Most days, I work from home, and I found it's important to stay motivated and be accountable to myself, even though I'm not in an office every day.
+To help with this, I wrote down a few key things I've learned on folded-over post it notes.

 * Don't Settle
 * Be Original